-Principle3:Organisationalstructure(The organisation's structure services its operations)
+Principle 3: Organisational structure (The organisation's structure services its operations)

-Decision making responsibilities for the Office lie with the Executive Team, comprising the Ombudsman, Deputy Ombudsman and Principal Assistant Ombudsman Strategic Services, and the Corporate Executive which also includes the leaders of the Complaint Resolution, Investigations and Inspections, Administrative Improvement and Review teams.
+Decision making responsibilities for the Office lie with the Executive Management Group, comprising the Ombudsman, Deputy Ombudsman, the Principal Assistant Ombudsman Strategic Services and the Principal Assistant Ombudsman Investigations and Inspections.
+The Office's Corporate Management Group also includes the leaders of the Complaint Resolution, Administrative Improvement and Review teams.

-The Office's organisational structure has been created in line with its operations and reflects its key strategic direction covering complaint resolution, improved public administration, child death reviews, audit and review of statutory compliance, good governance and a skilled and valued workforce.
+The Office's organisational structure has been created in line with its operations and reflects its key strategic direction.
 The Office undertakes continuous improvement to the structure to ensure it remains relevant and effective with changes linked to the Strategic Plan and redirection of resources within the structure to respond to workload priorities.
 A detailed organisational chart provides a reference for staff on the intranet.